How to Stay Motivated to Reach Your Savings Goals

 Set Savings Milestones

-Sometimes the reason we lose motivation to save is because our goals seem too intimidating.
+Sometimes the reason we lose the motivation to save is that our goals seem too intimidating.
 Going back to the downpayment example, if you have to save $20,000 or $40,000 in five years, that might seem impossible to do.

 It's not impossible, though.
 Plenty of people have accomplished similar goals (or saved more than that for a home).
 Breaking your goal down and having smaller milestones to reach can help you stay motivated.

-The point is, you don't want to be so scared by your goal that you want to avoid it.
+The point is, you don't want to be so scared by the goal that you want to avoid it.
 You want your goal to be manageable so you feel as though it's attainable.

 Visualize Your Progress